Every beard tells a story

 My bowel cancer story started in late 2013, at the tender age of 58 when I noticed 'a redness on the paperwork' (not wishing to be too lavatorial) which I dismissed at first as something completely innocuous.
 It wasn't there every time that I went to the loo so initially I never gave it a second thought, but as the weeks passed I noticed that it had become more regular so I decided to go to see the GP.
 After an initial internal examination, I was told that I most probably had a rash and was prescribed hydrocortisone cream which I must admit I found somewhat strange and alarming – still, the GP knows best I thought, so I persevered!

 The redness continued over the Christmas period so I decided to head back to the GP.
 I insisted on a referral letter to a colorectal surgeon, and so the journey started from appointment, to examination, to colonoscopy and finally, to diagnosis.
-I was diagnosed with bowel cancer and a tumour in a very tricky place that resulted in an Abdomino-perineal Resection – I had ten hours of surgery in May 2014 where I was gven an irreversible colostomy.
+I was diagnosed with bowel cancer and a tumour in a very tricky place that resulted in an abdominoperineal resection – I had ten hours of surgery in May 2014 where I was given an irreversible colostomy.

 I had a fabulous surgeon and thanks to his skill and intervention, I avoided both chemo and radiotherapy.
-I am still seen personally by him in his clinic and in May 2019 I will have done my five-year tour of duty on my cancer journey.
-Although I will remain a patient of his, the frequency of CT scans and colonoscopies will be further apart - I think!
+I am still seen personally by him in his clinic and in May 2019 I completed my five-year tour of duty on my cancer journey.

 Post-surgery there's been many trips and spills along the way and the collateral damage from the surgery will be with me for ever but I am alive.
-I also was able to walk my daughter Emma down the aisle 13 weeks after the operation and have the joy and happiness of our first grandchild, Aila, who will be three in December and have another one due in March 2019 - not every bowel cancer patient is as lucky.
+I also was able to walk my daughter Emma down the aisle 13 weeks after the operation and have the joy and happiness of our two grandchildren, Alia, 5 and Thomas, 18 months – not every bowel cancer patient is as lucky.

 I continue to work full time and returned to work on a phased basis 10 weeks after surgery.
-I have had the most amazing support from my employer (James Leckey Design Ltd) right from initial diagnosis and this support continues to the current day.
-They have demonstrated huge understanding throughout all the trials and tribulations that a cancer patient endures and are a beacon of what employers should be.
-Their understanding has made a huge difference not just to me but to my family too.
+I had the most amazing support from my former employers, James Leckey Design Ltd, right from initial diagnosis to when I left earlier this year.
+They have demonstrated huge empathy throughout all the trials and tribulations that a cancer patient endures and are a beacon of what employers should be.
+It has made a huge difference not just to me but to my family too.